How to record your computer screen

 In macOS, the QuickTime Player application can create screen recordings.
 This app comes installed by default on all Apple computers.
 To record your screen using QuickTime Player, follow these steps.

-6. When you are finished recording, click the Stop button from the menu bar.
+- When finished recording, click the Stop button from the menu bar.

 Saving a recording